INTRODUCTION

 Advanced Resuscitation Techniques [AID]/Advanced Resuscitation Techniques requires completion of:

-• Team CPR scenario including primary assessment (DRSABCD) – to include resuscitation methods using a resuscitation mask or face shield, AED and oxygen equipment
+Team CPR scenario including primary assessment (DRSABCD) – to include resuscitation methods using a resuscitation mask or face shield, AED, oropharyngeal airways and oxygen supplement (oxygen cylinder connected to bag-valve-mask resuscitator on an unconscious patient).

 OTHER AWARD SKILLS MAINTENANCE REQUIREMENTS